vsoch/vsoch.github.io/_posts/2021/2021-06-18-rfc-jekyll.md

 ### Summary

+TLDR: This template might be useful to you if you find yourself in similar circumstances of having scattered markdown files across repositories that you want to make more cohesive.
+It might be useful if you want RFC style documentation for Jekyll, which I didn't see anyone has created yet.
 And that's all I got!
 I hope that you take a look and can give feedback to make it better.
 I've made <a href="https://github.com/supercontainers/containers-wg/discussions/34" target="_blank">a GitHub discussion</a>
 if you want a more formal discussion board other than issues.